MicrosoftDocs/quantum-api/api/qsharp/microsoft.quantum.simulation.evolutionset.md

   to implement simulation algorithms.

-  Elements in the set are indexed by a  <xref:microsoft.quantum.simulation.generatorindex>, and each set is described by a function from `GeneratorIndex` to  <xref:microsoft.quantum.simulation.evolutionunitary>, which are operations parameterized by a real number representing time
+  Elements in the set are indexed by a <xref:Microsoft.Quantum.Simulation.GeneratorIndex>, and each set is described by a function from `GeneratorIndex` to <xref:Microsoft.Quantum.Simulation.EvolutionUnitary>, which are operations parameterized by a real number representing time
 ---